 If you organize your session to put yourself on the sand around these times, you will be rewarded with a beautiful sunset or sunrise to create the perfect backdrop to the action on the waves.

-There are also apps that can help you get onto the beach with plenty of time to make the best use of the light you have left.
+Some apps can help you get onto the beach with plenty of time to make the best use of the light you have left.

 Where to Take Your Shots